tkem/cachetools/docs/index.rst

-:class:`Cache` also features a :meth:`getsizeof` method, which returns the size of a given item.
-The default implementation of :meth:`getsizeof` returns :const:`1` irrespective of its `value` argument, making the cache's size equal to the number of its items, or ``len(cache)``.
+:class:`Cache` also features a :meth:`getsizeof` method, which returns the size of a given `value`.
+The default implementation of :meth:`getsizeof` returns :const:`1` irrespective of its argument, making the cache's size equal to the number of its items, or ``len(cache)``.
 For convenience, all cache classes accept an optional named constructor parameter `getsizeof`, which may specify a function of one argument used to retrieve the size of an item's value.

 .. autoclass:: Cache
    :members:
-   :exclude-members: getsize

-   .. method:: getsize

-      .. deprecated:: 0.8.1
+   This class discards arbitrary items using :meth:`popitem` to make space when necessary.
+Derived classes may override :meth:`popitem` to implement specific caching strategies.
+If a subclass has to keep track of item access, insertion or deletion, it may additionally need to override :meth:`__getitem__`, :meth:`__setitem__` and :meth:`__delitem__`.
+If a subclass wants to store meta data with its values, i.e. the `value` argument passed to :meth:`Cache.__setitem__` is different from what the derived class's :meth:`__setitem__` received, it will probably need to override :meth:`getsizeof`, too.

 .. autoclass:: LFUCache
    :members:

+   This class counts how often an item is retrieved, and discards the items used least often to make space when necessary.

 .. autoclass:: LRUCache
    :members:

+   This class discards the least recently used items first to make space when necessary.

-.. autoclass:: RRCache
+.. autoclass:: RRCache(maxsize, choice=random.choice, missing=None, getsizeof=None)
    :members:

+   This class randomly selects candidate items and discards them to make space when necessary.

+   By default, items are selected from the list of cache keys using :func:`random.choice`.
+The optional argument `choice` may specify an alternative function that returns an arbitrary element from a non-empty sequence.

-.. autoclass:: TTLCache
+.. autoclass:: TTLCache(maxsize, ttl, timer=time.time, missing=None, getsizeof=None)
    :members:
+   :exclude-members: expire

+   This class associates a time-to-live value with each item.
+Items that expire because they have exceeded their time-to-live will be removed automatically.
+If no expired items are there to remove, the least recently used items will be discarded first to make space when necessary.
+Trying to access an expired item will raise a :exc:`KeyError`.

+   By default, the time-to-live is specified in seconds, and the :func:`time.time` function is used to retrieve the current time.
+A custom `timer` function can be supplied if needed.

+   .. automethod:: expire(self, time=None)

+      Since expired items will be "physically" removed from a cache only at the next mutating operation, e.g. :meth:`__setitem__` or :meth:`__delitem__`, to avoid changing the underlying dictionary while iterating over it, expired items may still claim memory although they are no longer accessible.
+Calling this method removes all items whose time-to-live would have expired by `time`, so garbage collection is free to reuse their memory.
+If `time` is :const:`None`, this removes all items that have expired by the current value returned by :attr:`timer`.

 Function Decorators